-At this time of year it’s natural to indulge in a little introspection – but don’t get bogged down in your past.
+When you're not making progress it’s natural to indulge in a little introspection – but don’t get bogged down in your past.
 Insight comes from experience and you’re only going to get that by taking action.
-So make a New Year’s resolution to quit all the self-reflection and get moving.
+So make a new resolution to quit all the self-reflection and get moving.

 In my book Act Like a Leader, Think Like a Leader, I challenge the fallacy that people change from the inside out.
 Rather, we need an outside-in approach.
 I call this outsight.
 Outsight is what will help you transition from your current job to a bigger leadership role.
 So how do you develop it?
 By testing your old assumptions and experimenting with new possibilities.